Bruce P.Robinson, MD

 We recommend annual skin cancer screenings for almost everyone.
 Essentially all skin cancer can be cured if detected early, and an annual skin cancer screening is the best way to find them at this early stage.
 Patients with a skin cancer history usually require screening every 3 to 6 months.
 Skin cancer screenings are truly life saving!
 Don’t be shy—make your appointment today!
 Contact us today to schedule an appointment.

-Smile, laugh, frown, and make all the facial expression you want and stop worrying about wrinkles
+Smile, laugh, frown, and make all the facial expressions you want -- and stop worrying about wrinkles

 Botox uses: